MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-custom-policies.md

 - You follow [ALZ-Bicep releases](https://github.com/Azure/ALZ-Bicep/releases) and note that one or more policies are indicated as being updated
 - You are leveraging the [AzGovViz tool](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) and note that one or more policies are marked as outDated.
 For more details on how this can be determined refer to [here](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting#screenshots)

-### Bicep Migration steps
+### Bicep Updating steps

-ALZ Bicep provides generic guidance for updating policies from ALZ custom policies to updated policies. `need to update for updated policies` For more details refer to [How to migrate ALZ custom policies to Azure built-in policies](https://github.com/Azure/ALZ-Bicep/wiki/PolicyDeepDive#how-to-migrate-alz-custom-policies-to-azure-built-in-policies).
+ALZ Bicep provides generic guidance for updating policies from ALZ custom policies to newer policies.
+For more similar details refer to [How to migrate ALZ custom policies to Azure built-in policies](https://github.com/Azure/ALZ-Bicep/wiki/PolicyDeepDive#how-to-migrate-alz-custom-policies-to-azure-built-in-policies).